 A lifelong fan of the Indianapolis 500, Bash grew up in central Indiana and has followed open-wheel racing for the better part of two decades.
 Now based in San Francisco, she’s a professional writer and photography hobbyist who enjoys training both those skills on IndyCars and the people involved with the Verizon IndyCar Series.
 With a degree in broadcasting and a 10-year career in the Internet industry, she has a strong interest in IndyCar media coverage as well as the social media space around the sport.
 A part-time contributor to More Front Wing, Bash also maintains a site for photos and another that focuses on the lighter side of the Series.

 Born in Wichita Falls, Texas — the hometown of USAC great Lloyd Ruby — John got a late start with following racing.
 Although he had followed from afar for some time prior, John’s first live experience was the 2003 Bombardier 500 at Texas Motor Speedway, where he saw Al Unser, Jr. secure his final win by a mere .0812 seconds over Tony Kanaan.
 John’s racing passion blossomed to the point where he built and drove his own race car in the 2011-2012 NASA Camaro Mustang Challenge Series, taking Rookie of the Year honors in the Texas region in his Ford Mustang.
 John is the author of Hard Luck Lloyd: The Complete Story of Slow-Talking, Fast-Driving Texan Lloyd Ruby, which is available from Racemaker Press and Coastal 181.

 MoreFrontWing.com currently has sponsorship and advertising opportunities available.
-To receive our 2014 Media Kit or request more information, please contact us at email@example.com and the individual email addresses provided above.
+To receive our 2014 Media Kit or request more information, please contact us at firstname.lastname@example.org and/or the individual email addresses provided above.